Famine Relief Efforts in South Sudan, Yemen, Nigeria and Somalia

 The best way to help is by sending a check.
 Cash donations enable charities to buy the most needed type of food, medicine, clothing, shelter materials and other supplies.
 By buying relief products locally or regionally, charities can reduce shipping costs and more rapidly deliver assistance.
 Before sending any goods, first contact the charity to find out if they are appropriate and if it will be cost effective to distribute them.
 For example, after the tsunami, boxes of donated winter coats, scarves and fuzzy hats, completely useless items in tsunami stricken nations with tropical climates, were sent to these nations.

-CharityWatch, a leading charity watchdog that issues letter grade (A+ to F) ratings of nonprofit groups, identifies the following charities, which are providing aid to the victims that receive an “A” or “B” grade based on the portion of their budget going to program services and their fundraising efficiency.
+CharityWatch identifies the following charities, which are providing famine relief efforts and that receive an “A” or “B” grade based on the portion of their budget going to program services and their fundraising efficiency.

 1) A charity should spend at least 75% of its budget on program services.